tswymer/scicm/README.md

 After completing the setup wizard for a project named `my-scicm-project`, the following files and folders will be created:

-- `./my-scicm-project/` - scicm project folder
+- `./my-scicm-project/` - your scicm project folder
 - `./my-scicm-project/scicm-config.json` - scicm configuration file
 - `./my-scicm-project/artifact-variables.js` - artifact variables file
 - `./my-scicm-project/.env` - environment variables file